PowerLoom/snapshotter-core/README.md

 https://github.com/PowerLoom/pooler/blob/d8b7be32ad329e8dcf0a7e5c1b27862894bc990a/snapshotter/init_rabbitmq.py#L182-L213

-Upon receiving a message from the processor distributor after preloading is complete, the workers do most of the heavy lifting along with some sanity checks and then call the `compute()` callback function on the project's configured snapshot worker class to transform the dependent data points as cached by the preloaders to finally generate the base snapshots.
+Upon receiving a message from the processor distributor, the workers do most of the heavy lifting along with some sanity checks and then call the `compute()` callback function on the project's configured snapshot worker class to transform the dependent data points as cached by the preloaders to finally generate the base snapshots.

 * [Base Snapshot builder](pooler/utils/snapshot_worker.py)
 * [Aggregation Snapshot builder](pooler/utils/aggregation_worker.py)